-Our Quick & Easy Guide for Expats Deciding for Life in Hanoi
+Our Quick & Easy Guide for Deciding Expats Life in Hanoi

 Every year thousands of people leave their country in search of greener pastures & new beginnings.
 A place they could call their home away from home.
 If you have been to such a country that has left an impact so strong that you have considered relocating there, then you are not alone.
 People across the globe are considering relocating as a perfect way of achieving a better lifestyle and increased financial freedom – such as Asia.

-However, moving to an alien land can be equally daunting initially, especially if you are considering moving to Hanoi, Vietnam.
+However, moving to an alien land can be equally daunting initially, especially if you are considering expats life in Hanoi, Vietnam.
 This could be attributed to multiple factors such as language barrier, little access to accurate information, hot weather, etc. However, with a rich culture, steady infrastructural development, beautiful landscapes, and awesome food, Hanoi is fast becoming a popular travel destination.
-So, if Hanoi is where you have decided to relocate to, make sure you read this practical expatriate guide for comfortable expat life in Hanoi.
+So, if Hanoi is where you have decided to relocate to, make sure you read this practical expatriate guide for comfortable expats life in Hanoi.

 Expat Life in Hanoi